Inheritance Rights in UAE

 - Non-Muslim opt-out: Since the 2022 amendments, non-Muslim residents can choose to have their home country's inheritance law applied instead of Sharia.
 They can also distribute their entire estate by will.

-- DIFC Wills: Non-Muslims can register wills with the DIFC Wills Service Centre, which is recognised by UAE courts and allows full testamentary freedom.
+- DIFC Wills: Non-Muslims can register wills with the DIFC Wills Service Centre, which is recognised by UAE courts across all seven emirates and allows full testamentary freedom.
+Will registration costs start from around AED 7,500 for a single will.

 - Bank accounts and property: Without a valid will, a non-Muslim's UAE bank accounts and property may be frozen until a court determines the heirs under Sharia rules.